-What’s great about the bridge walk is that the walkway is located on the eastern side of the bridge, facing Circular Quay, the Opera House, and Kirribilli.
+What’s great about the bridge walk is that the walkway is located on the eastern side of the bridge.

-In contrast, the cycle lane and the train line are both located on the other side, the western side, of the Harbour Bridge.
+In contrast, the cycle lane and the train line are both located on the other side, the western side, of the Harbour Bridge with less interesting views.

 At the first pylon, you will find the entrance to the Pylon Lookout and museum, one of the best Sydney tourist attractions.

-If you do have time to spare, it’s highly recommended to visit the Pylon Lookout, as not only are the views from higher up absolutely amazing, the museum that is housed in the pylon is also very interesting.
+If you do have time to spare, it’s highly recommended to visit the Pylon Lookout, as not only are the views from higher up amazing, but the museum that is housed in the pylon is also quite interesting.